raul-valadez/blender-md3/README.md

 ## Supported versions

-Blender 4.2.2 LTS, still testing!
+Blender 4.2.2 LTS, Working but still testing - for bugs!